 It’s easy to feel overwhelmed by the technical aspects of slalom ski construction.
 We’ve designed this guide to help point you in the right direction when deciding what ski to buy.
-Finding the right slalom ski depends on 2 main components.
-How fast you ski behind the boat and what your weight range is.
+Finding the right slalom ski depends on two main components: how fast you ski behind the boat and what your weight range is.

 Slalom Ski Speeds

 Your ability level largely depends on how fast you ski behind the boat.
 Beginners will ski at lower speeds because it’s easier to get a feel for the way the ski is going to perform and is the best way to improve your edging technique.

 As you progress, you will become more confident with the way you carve on your ski and you will feel yourself wanting to experience the new challenges and thrills that increasing your boat speed will provide.
 Advanced skiers ski at faster speeds behind the boat to accommodate their cleanest cut behind the boat, as well as utilizing all the performance the ski has to offer.

 Beginner – A free skier skis primarily in open waters such as public lakes and rivers.
 Their ski feature needs include carve-ability and range, as their ski should to cut through the most diverse waters and keep the ride smooth, free & fun. | 24 – 32 mph

 Intermediate – A crossover skier skis part time in courses and part time in the open water.
 This skier aspires to move up to the course arena or often skis at settings where no course is available but loves to make hard turns with big spray.
 Their ski feature needs include efficiency and versatility. | 28 – 34 mph

 Advanced – A course skier skis primarily in the slalom course and in the tournament arena.
 Their ski feature needs to include tight angle turns and responsive agility to handle maximum speed and load. | 32 – 36 mph